NBDF federal priorities focus on access to affordable, quality treatments and healthcare that meet the needs of the bleeding disorders community.

 Many individuals with bleeding disorders struggle to afford premiums for comprehensive insurance coverage and out-of-pocket expenses for medication.
-NHF supports current policies and potential future policies to address affordability, including:
+NBDF supports current policies and potential future policies to address affordability, including:

 - Maintaining the current out-of-pocket maximum: The ACA limit on out-of-pocket expenses (OOP) has been important to our community due to our higher OOP costs.
 Without this policy, individuals could be responsible for paying tens of thousands of dollars per year.